AndrewBergman1/mGPS_GA/README.md

 	4. I will decide on a correlation threshold at which i'll discard predictor variables.
 	5. Calculate VIFs and handle VIFs where division by 0 occurs (catch R2=0).
 		- I have generated the VIFs and collected them in a .csv file.
 The R2=0 still needs to be sorted out...

+## 4/4 2024
+I calculated the VIFs using all predictor variables and either received "inf" or nothing for each predictor variable.
+VIF calculations follow this equation: 1/(1-R^2).
+A multiple linear regression model is fitted for each predictor variable using the rest of them.
+In order to gain interpretable VIF values i generated a correlation matrix (pd.corr()).
+Using it, i removed every predictor variable that had correlations with other variables exceeding 0.7 (absolute value).
+I then calculated the VIFs again, now yielding interpretable values.
+When i was calculating VIFs using few observations, the error persisted, when calculating it with the full dataset, values were good.

+After having calculated the VIFs, i filtered away predictor varaibles with VIF > 5, as they would cause overfitting of the model.

+Followingly, I tried to run the GA.
+However, the AIC values returned from the multiple linear regression were still NaN.
+I found online that Ridge Regularisation could be used in cases where there are very many variables with relatively few observations (as in this case).
+Thus, i excchanged the multiple linear regression for ridge regressin.
+The ridge regression is based on multiple linear regression, but instead of optimising for least sum squared, it optimises for least sum squared AND (the slope)^2 * lambda (penalisation constant).
+In order to find the appropriate penalisation constant i employed 10-fold cross validation.
+I permited values from 0-39 (step=2).